madpiano/2019-432/slides/class13/README.md

 2. Laurie Ann Moennich sent along [Jasmine Weber's post "How W.E.B.
 Du Bois Meticulously Visualized 20th-Century Black America"](https://hyperallergic.com/476334/how-w-e-b-du-bois-meticulously-visualized-20th-century-black-america/)
 3. Jim Albert from Bowling Green University and Chad Redmond from Mercyhurst University are giving a [Baseball Analytics Workshop](https://sites.google.com/view/cleveland-asa/university-outreach/asa-baseball-day) at Cleveland State on 2019-05-04, to be followed by the Indians-Mariners game that afternoon.
 I'm sorry I won't be able to attend.
 4. Those of you interested in learning a lot more about feature engineering and selection for predictive models are in luck.
 Max Kuhn and Kjell Johnson are [writing a very interesting book, now available on bookdown](https://bookdown.org/max/FES/)!
+5. Each March, the American Statistical Association [celebrates women in statistics and data science](https://www.youtube.com/watch?v=y2udE5N4l_4).
+There are a lot of terrific [stories here](http://magazine.amstat.org/statisticians-in-history/wis/?utm_content=buffer43082&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer), and in [the 2018 celebration, too](https://magazine.amstat.org/statisticians-in-history/wis/wis_2018/).
+If you're not interested, then you're probably the target audience.
+6. I know a pathetically tiny amount about statistical genomics.
+But even I know that a solution for working with tidy data in bioinformatics is likely to be useful to some people.
+Consider [this, from Stuart Lee](https://sa-lee.github.io/plyranges/).